B-stage

-A B-stage is a small, secondary stage, featured at pop and rock concerts held in arenas and stadiums, and is usually located in the middle of the concert floor, connected to the main stage by a walkway.
+A B-stage is a small, secondary stage, featured at pop and rock concerts held in arenas and stadia, and is usually located in the middle of the concert floor, connected to the main stage by a walkway.

 Origins

-Although its origins trace back further, the B-stage was popularized by U2 on their 1992–1993 Zoo TV Tour.
-It provided a more intimate setting for stripped-down, quieter versions of songs, that could be played in greater proximity to the audience.
+Although its origins trace back somewhat further, the B-stage was popularized by U2 on their Zoo TV Tour (1992–93); the setup provided a more intimate setting for stripped-down, quieter versions of songs, that could be played in greater proximity to the floor section of the audience.

-Current examples
+Notable examples

-B-stages are still commonly used, having become a standard feature of large rock and pop concerts.

 Britney Spears

-Britney Spears used a B-stage on her 2001-02 Dream Within a Dream Tour.
-The B-Stage was connected to the main stage by a runaway, giving the stage the appearance of a giant key.
+Britney Spears used a B-stage on her 2001–02 Dream Within a Dream Tour.
+The B-Stage was connected to the main stage by a runway, giving the stage the appearance of a giant key.
 Spears would also use a mini barge suspended in the air to get to the B-stage.

-For 2009's The Circus Starring Britney Spears, the show included two small circular B-Stages connected to the main circular stage, giving the whole stage the appearance of a three ring circus.
+For 2009's The Circus Starring Britney Spears, in support of her album Circus (2008), the show had a "carnival" or "circus" theme, as it featured two smaller, round B-Stages on either side of the main round stage (located in the center of the venue), giving the whole performance the appearance of a three-ring "circus".

-Spears also used a B-Stage for the North American shows of 2011's Femme Fatale Tour.
-The B-Stage contains a large circular rotating platform that could lift up.
-The runaway connecting the B-Stage to the main stage had conveyor belts, allowing Spears and her dancers to perform on them and walk faster.
+Spears also used a B-Stage for the North American leg of 2011's Femme Fatale Tour.
+The B-Stage contained a larger, circular, rotating platform that could be elevated.
+The runway-catwalk connecting the B-Stage to the main stage utilized conveyor belts, allowing Spears and her dancers to perform for more fans at a time, and move faster.

 Madonna

 Madonna has used a B-stage in five of her ten tours starting with The Girlie Show, Confessions Tour, Sticky & Sweet Tour, The MDNA Tour and Rebel Heart Tour connected by a catwalk.
-In The MDNA Tour, she has employed a "V" catwalk to connect the main stage with the B stage.
+In The MDNA Tour, she employed a V-shaped catwalk to connect the main stage with the B stage.